kool7d/DictionarySlicing.jl/README.md

 # DictionaryIndexing

-Dictionary indexing can be useful if, for instance, you don't remember the key for something but you know what place it is in sequentially.
-Might also be useful if you want to throw indices at feature or property dictionaries.
+Dictionary indexing can be useful if you don't remember the key for something but you know what place it is in sequentially.
+It might also be useful if you want to throw indices at feature or property dictionaries.
-**Warning** this package commits *type piracy* since it adds functionality to existing types (AbstractDicts).
-So only pirates should use this.

-It imports only 1 package (OrderedCollections) and has 1 function that enables indexing dictionaries using function syntax.
+It imports only 1 package (OrderedCollections) and has 1 function that enables indexing/slicing ordered dictionaries using function syntax.
-This should work for any T<:AbstractDict, not just OrderedDict, but note that indices/entries may not be ordered as you'd expect.
+If you want to use it for another dict type you can convert it to an OrderedDict first.

 Example:
 ```